christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 Receiving tokens
 ----------------

 Receiving crypto assets is very easy in BitShares.
 Just give the sending party your BitShares account name, and they can send tokens to you.
-There is no need to retrieve "addresses" or keys from the wallet to recieve funds.
+There is no need to retrieve "addresses" or keys from the wallet in order to recieve funds.

 Sending tokens
 --------------